catneep/n-queens/README.md

 These tests may be run with a default installation of python by navigating to the project's `./Tests/` directory and using this command:

     py -m unittest

+Or with a global installation of pytest:

+    pytest

 ### Travis CI